Hans-Adolf von Moltke: White Book

-He then returned to the Foreign Office in Berlin, where he headed the Archive Commission for the evaluation of captured files.
+Moltke then returned to the Foreign Office in Berlin, where he headed the Archive Commission for the evaluation of captured files.
 Moltke opposed to the creation of the Government-General and advocated in a memo the creation of a Polish puppet government with very few powers that would sign a peace treaty with Germany.
 He said that most Poles were loyal to the government-in-exile.

-In late 1939, Moltke was appointed the editor of The White Book, a collection of German and Polish diplomatic documents that was intended to prove the "war guilt" of Poland.
+In late 1939, Moltke was appointed the documentary editor of The White Book, a color book containing German and Polish diplomatic documents that was intended to prove the "war guilt" of Poland.
 Molkte selectively edited the documents such as by excising his warning to Berlin in a cable that he sent in March 1939 that warned that Poland would go to war if the Reich sought to alter the status of the Free City of Danzig.
 Moltke also excluded from The White Book the transcript of Hitler's meeting with Robert Coulondre, the French ambassador on 26 August 1939, which did not make Hitler appear in a favourable light.